 Jobs and Steps

-docker executor the container images listed under the
+When using the Docker executor, images listed under the

-Steps are a collection of executable commands which are run during a job, the
+Steps are collections of executable commands, which are run during a job.
+The

-run: enables addition of arbitrary, multi-line shell command scripting.
+run: key enables addition of arbitrary, multi-line shell command scripting.
 In addition to the

 run: key, keys for